twistlock/docs/api/descriptions/settings/coderepos_get.md

 This endpoint maps to the following information on the **Defend > Vulnerabilities > Code repositories** Console UI page:

-* Item #2 under **Webhook settings** (the URL suffix)
 * **GitHub repositories scan scope** table data
+* URL suffix in **Webhook settings**

 ### Webhook

-You can optionally configure your code repositories with a webhook to trigger Prisma Cloud to scan repositories when there is a pertinent event (e.g., new code is pushed to the repository).
+You can optionally configure your code repositories with a webhook to trigger Prisma Cloud to scan repositories when there are pertinent events (e.g., new code commits).

-Construct the full webhook using the publicly accessible DNS name or IP address, plus the webhook URL suffix.
+Construct the full webhook using Console's publicly accessible DNS name or IP address, plus the webhook URL suffix.

 ### cURL Request

-The following cURL command retrieves all the code repositories to scan and the URL suffix for the repositories.
+The following cURL command retrieves all code repositories to scan, as well as the webhook URL suffix.

 ```bash
 $ curl -k \